 Employees will regularly call or visit clients, help them find jobs or recreational activities, work with public agencies and trustees, and help with finances.
 “We do what families have done for people with disabilities,” Martz says.

 These planning resources may be of help.
 Through the Special Needs Alliance (www.specialneedsalliance.org) and Academy of Special Needs Planners (http://specialneedsanswers.com), you can find a lawyer and information on trusts, benefits, housing and other issues.
-Disability.gov is a government site with links to information on benefits, programs and services.
+The Office of Disability Employment is a government site with links to information on benefits, programs and services.
 The Arc (www.thearc.org) advocates for those with intellectual and developmental disabilities.
 Its site provides resources relevant to those with other disabilities.